WildStrokes/wildstrokes.art/README.md

 password `artadmin` to add, edit or remove YCH entries.
 Changes are stored in `localStorage` so they only affect your browser.
 They override `ychs.json` when rendering the normal YCH page.

+Uploaded images are converted to Data URLs and stored in `localStorage` as well, so they will only appear on the device you used to upload them.